Guidance for Industry: Food Allergen Labeling Exemption Petitions and Notifications

 A. Determining Need for Submission

 The following points should be considered in determining whether to submit a petition or notification:

 - An ingredient derived from a major food allergen that does not contain protein is not subject to the labeling requirements described in section 403(w)(1) of the FD&C Act.
-We are aware that a limited number of technologies (e.g., distillation) may be able to produce protein-free ingredients because of the nature of the process and fundamental biochemical properties of proteins, peptides, and amino acids.
-When other technologies are used to produce an ingredient, the manufacturer remains responsible for using appropriate analytic methods to ensure that the ingredient does not contain protein.
-The methods used should be shown to be accurate and sensitive under the conditions of use, including consideration of extraction efficiencies and possible interferences, should be scientifically appropriate, and sufficiently sensitive to demonstrate that no proteins or peptide fragments are present in the ingredient.
+We are aware that there are some technologies (e.g., distillation) that may be able to produce protein-free ingredients because of the nature of the process and fundamental biochemical properties of proteins, peptides, and amino acids.
+When other technologies are used to produce an ingredient, information and expertise available to the manufacturer should make it possible to identify and apply the appropriate analytic methods to ensure that the ingredient does not contain protein.
+The methods used should be shown to be sufficiently accurate and sensitive under the conditions of use, including consideration of extraction efficiencies and possible interferences, should be scientifically appropriate, and sufficiently sensitive to demonstrate that no proteins or peptide fragments are present in the ingredient.
 Manufacturers should also consider potential batch to batch variation in the composition of the ingredient.
 Manufacturers may discuss methodological issues with us.

 - A petition should be used to demonstrate that an ingredient derived from a major food allergen that may contain allergenic proteins, or derivatives of allergenic proteins such as peptide fragments, does not cause an allergic response that poses a risk to human health in food allergic individuals.

 - A notification should be used to demonstrate that an ingredient that may contain proteins or protein fragments derived from a major food allergen does not contain allergenic protein.